okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/resolve-import-conflicts/register-inline-hook/index.md

 	- **Authentication field**: The name of the HTTP header that Okta should send the authentication secret in.
 Typically, you would use "Authorization" as the name for this header.
 	- **Authentication secret**: The secret itself, a string you decide on.
 Your external service needs to check that the correct secret is provided in requests it receives.

-1. In addition, if the network setup of the platform you host the external service on requires the presence of additional header fields, you can define their names and values in **Customer header fields**.
+1. If the network setup of the platform you host the external service on requires the presence of additional header fields, you can define their names and values in **Customer header fields**.
 Okta then sends the headers in every request to your external service.

 1. Click **Save**.